Azure/azure-sdk-for-js/sdk/digitaltwins/digitaltwins/README.md

 - Create and manage digital twins.
 - Create and manage event routes.
 - Create and manage relationships between the models and twins.
-- Publis telemetry to digital twin or component.
+- Publish telemetry to digital twin or component.

 [Source code][source] | [NPM package][adt_npm]